BakedSnake/rcurses/readme.md

 ## rcurses :: ncurses bindings for rust

-Useful rust bindings to be used in rust.
+Useful libncurses bindings to be used in rust.

 For more info on how to use ncurses please consider reading the man pages.